Across the Arctic Circle

 Day 2, The Highlands

 We start the day with a drive to Thingvellir National Park, a UNESCO World Heritage Site.
 Thingvellir is situated in the dramatic rift valley where the North American and Eurasian tectonic plates pull apart, clearly visible at the great Almannagja or Everyman’s Gorge.
 Our next stop is at Geysir, the place that gave its name to the phenomenon worldwide.
 From here, a 10-minute drive takes you to Gullfoss, or Golden Falls, Iceland’s most famous waterfall.
 After lunch, we head north along the Kjölur mountain route, stopping along the way at Hveravellir, a geothermal oasis in the highlands.
-Overnight in the town of Saudarkrokur.
+Overnight in the Skagafjordur region.

 Day 3, Akureyri and the North

 This morning you have the option of going horseback riding, river rafting, or sailing out to the island of Drangey.
 This 180m sheer cliff island has one place to land a boat and only one narrow and steep path that leads to the top of the island.
 Once there, you can enjoy the varied birdlife and stunning views, and hear amazing tales of Grettir the Viking hero who lived on the island one-thousand years ago.
 In the afternoon, we´ll visit the town of Hofsos, where the Icelandic Emigration Center commemorates Icelandic emigrants to North America.
 Our route continues north around the so-called Troll Peninsula, through the fishing villages of Siglufjordur, Olafsfjordur and Dalvik, until we reach Akureyri, Iceland´s second largest city with a total population of 17,000.
 This surprisingly cosmopolitan town has an excellent selection of cafes, restaurants and museums, as well as Iceland´s largest botanical garden.